opencontainers/distribution-spec/conformance/README.md

 ##### Content Management (delete)
 Enable by setting `OCI_TEST_CONTENT_MANAGEMENT=1`
-The content management workflow explicitly depends upon the push workflow, and there is no way to test content management without also supporting push.
+The content management workflow explicitly depends upon the push and discovery workflows, and there is no way to test content management without also supporting push and discovery.
 No addional variables are required to test the content management workflow

 #### Container Image